- 27 Oct 2010

 Prosocial Spending and Well-Being: Cross-Cultural Evidence for a Psychological Universal

-Executive Summary — Can money buy happiness?
+Overview — Can money buy happiness?
 Apparently it can--if that money is spent on someone else.
 New research shows that people around the world gain emotional benefits from using their financial resources to benefit others.
 The research, which included data from 136 countries, was conducted by Lara B. Aknin, Elizabeth W. Dunn, Christopher P. Barrington-Leigh, and John Helliwell, University of British Columbia; Robert Biswas-Diener, Centre of Applied Positive Psychology; Imelda Kemeza, Mbarara University of Science & Technology; Paul Nyende, Makerere University; Claire Ashton-James, University of Groningen; and Michael I. Norton, Harvard Business School.
 Key concepts include: